Pumpkin Roll Cake

-Pumpkin Cake Roll is moist, pumpkin genoise cake filled with fresh, sweetened whipped cream, and is reminiscent of pumpkin pie without all the work.
-It’s classic, delicious, and guaranteed to please!
+Pumpkin roll cake is a moist, pumpkin cake filled with homemade whipped cream.
+It’s reminiscent of pumpkin pie, without all the work!

 So the first thing with a genoise cake is always beating those eggs with the sugar until they’re tripled in volume.